• Skip to primary navigation

 Irish Cream Scones

-Irish Cream Scones recipe for #BakingBloggers!
-These light and buttery scones are drizzled with a sweet Irish Cream glaze.
+A recipe for Irish Cream Scones!
+These light and buttery scones are baked until golden and drizzled with a sweet Irish Cream glaze.

-Disclosure and Disclaimer: This post contains Amazon affiliate links.
-If you purchase something through the link, I may receive a small commission at no extra charge to you.
-Consume alcoholic beverages at your own risk and liability.
+Disclaimer: Consume alcoholic beverages at your own risk and liability.
 This recipe is intended only for those over the age of 21 (in the United States).
 Please drink/eat responsibly.

-Irish Cream Scones drizzled with an Irish Cream glaze on a wooden board with more in the background next to a yellow towel.
+Three Irish Cream Scones with more in the background on a marble board.

-Check out more of my #BakingBloggers recipes here: Voisilmäpulla (Finnish Butter Eye Buns), Alevropita (Greek Thin-Batter Feta Pie), Strawberry Nutella Galette, Napolitaines (Mauritian Sandwich Cookies), and Baked Cookies and Cream Doughnuts.
+Check out more of my #BakingBloggers recipes: Voisilmäpulla (Finnish Butter Eye Buns), Alevropita (Greek Thin-Batter Feta Pie), and Baked Cookies and Cream Doughnuts.

 Irish Cream Scones

-The scones are best the day they are made, especially with the addition of the glaze.
-They can be frozen after cutting, but before baking for future use.
-Arrange in a single layer on a parchment-lined baking sheet.
-When solid, transfer to a freezer-safe bag for up to a couple of months.
+Once solid, transfer to a freezer-safe bag for up to a couple of months.
 Bake straight from the freezer.
-Just add a couple of minutes to the baking time.
+You may need to add a couple of minutes to the baking time.

 • Baileys Irish Cream Almond Scones from Faith, Hope, Love, & Luck Survive Despite a Whiskered Accomplice